Pcap

 In the field of computer network administration, pcap is an application programming interface (API) for capturing network traffic.
 While the name is an abbreviation of packet capture, that is not the API's proper name.
 Unix-like systems implement pcap in the libpcap library; for Windows, there is a port of libpcap named WinPcap that is no longer supported or developed, and a port named Npcap for Windows 7 and later that is still supported.

 Monitoring software may use libpcap, WinPcap, or Npcap to capture network packets traveling over a computer network and, in newer versions, to transmit packets on a network at the link layer, and to get a list of network interfaces for possible use with libpcap, WinPcap, or Npcap.

 The pcap API is written in C, so other languages such as Java, .NET languages, and scripting languages generally use a wrapper; no such wrappers are provided by libpcap or WinPcap itself.
-C++ programs may link directly to the C API or use an object-oriented wrapper.
+C++ programs may link directly to the C API or make use of an object-oriented wrapper.

 Features

 libpcap, WinPcap, and Npcap provide the packet-capture and filtering engines of many open-source and commercial network tools, including protocol analyzers (packet sniffers), network monitors, network intrusion detection systems, traffic-generators and network-testers.

+Most current Unix-like systems provide a mechanism by which a program can capture network traffic to and from the machine running the program and, in some cases, other traffic to which that machine is attached.
+However, these mechanisms are significantly different from one another; the libpcap library provides a common API to access these mechanisms, allowing programs to be written to capture network traffic without having to worry about the details of all those mechanisms.

 libpcap, WinPcap, and Npcap also support saving captured packets to a file, and reading files containing saved packets; applications can be written, using libpcap, WinPcap, or Npcap, to be able to capture network traffic and analyze it, or to read a saved capture and analyze it, using the same analysis code.
 A capture file saved in the format that libpcap, WinPcap, and Npcap use can be read by applications that understand that format, such as tcpdump, Wireshark, CA NetMaster, or Microsoft Network Monitor 3.x.
+The file format is described by Internet-Draft draft-ietf-opsawg-pcap; the current editors' version of the draft is also available.

 The MIME type for the file format created and read by libpcap, WinPcap, and Npcap is application/vnd.tcpdump.pcap.
 The typical file extension is .pcap, although .cap and .dmp are also in common use.